 Reciprocal Student Exchanges

-Mount Holyoke maintains reciprocal student exchanges with 17 universities in nine countries:
+Mount Holyoke maintains reciprocal student exchanges with 12 universities in six countries:

 - Institut d’Etudes Politiques de Paris, France (Sciences Po)